Skip to main content

 Other causes of persistent cough:

 Whooping cough is a notifiable disease.
-Therefore, if clinical features raise suspicion, a notification form should be completed within three days and sent to the local Public Health England (PHE) centre.
-The local centre would then advise on further investigation.
-This will depend on age, duration of symptoms and local facilities[6]:
+Therefore, if clinical features raise suspicion, a notification form should be completed within three days and sent to the local Health Protection Team (HPT).

 • Oral fluid testing.
-This is recommended in people aged 5-16 who have had cough with features of whooping cough for more than two weeks, and not received a vaccine in the preceding year.
+This is recommended in people aged 2-16 who have had cough with features of whooping cough for more than two weeks, and not received a vaccine in the preceding year.
 It is tested for anti-pertussis toxin immunoglobulin G (IgG).
-The test kit is sent upon a case being reported to the PHE local centre.
+The test kit is sent upon a case being reported to the local HPT.
 This can be sent directly to the person's home or to their GP surgery.

 • Serology testing.
-Blood tests for anti-pertussis toxin IgG are recommended in those over 17 years of age or under 5 years of age who have had the cough for more than two weeks.
+Blood tests for anti-pertussis toxin IgG are recommended in those over 17 years of age or under 2 years of age who have had the cough for more than two weeks.
+Note that immunisation with pertussis within the preceding year means that a positive result cannot be interpreted.

-• Culture of nasopharyngeal swabs/pernasal swabs/nasopharyngeal aspirates (not throat swabs or anterior nasal swabs).
+• Culture or PCR of nasopharyngeal swabs/pernasal swabs/nasopharyngeal aspirates.
 A pernasal swab is inserted through a nostril and advanced along the floor of the nose until it reaches the nasopharynx.
 Sensitivity is affected by age, duration of illness and vaccination status.
 A swab is recommended in those with cough of less than two weeks.
+Throat swabs can be used if pernasal or nasopharyngeal swabs are not available.

 Hospital admission is required for any infant aged ≤6 months who is acutely unwell, or at any age if there are respiratory difficulties or significant complications.